Tunguska 2S6M Russian Anti-Aircraft Tank Panda Hobby 1/35

 I used a clear resin for the headlights.
 Because it’s the atmosphere of the 40 years kit if I used a part in this kit.

 It isn’t so incongruous, so it’s no problem for the periscope converted from the other kit.

 Roughly speaking, 80 percent of the connecting points don’t fit smoothly.
-I had troubles with an adjustment of a big part and a main connecting point really.
-I can laugh and through the all problems if it’s the 30 years before released kit, I think few modellers are convinced.
+I had trouble with an adjustment of big parts and a main connecting point really.
+I can laugh and through all problems, if it’s the 30 years before the released kit, I think few modelers are convinced.

-However, I felt the manufacturers enthusiasm as released this complicated shape vehicle in the 2nd model.
-Today, many have been released, it may easier assemble process.
+However, I felt the manufacturer’s enthusiasm as released this complicated shape vehicle in the 2nd model.
+Today, many have been released, it may easier assembly process.